featurist/pogoscript/README.md

 For no argument function or method calls, the exclamation mark (`!`) doubles as a colon:

     element: create child element! add class "error"

+### Splatting Arguments

+Splatting arguments is a Ruby term for turning a list into arguments to a function.
+By splatting arguments, for example, you can call a function that takes 3 arguments by "splatting" a list with 3 items.

+Splatting arguments is done using the ellipses `...`, place them after the argument you want to splat.

+    args = list 1 2 3
+    console: log @args ...

+This is semantically equivalent to:

+    console: log 1 2 3

 # Declaring Functions